Grace Bilger

 Grace Olive Reeve-Bilger (June 25, 1907 – October 1, 2000) was an American painter.

 Often signing the name of g.Bilger (and later g.Stansbury) to her work.
 Bilger is mainly noted for her watercolor paintings of buildings, landscapes and structures, many of historical significance throughout the mid-west, USA.

 Biography

 Grace Reeve Bilger (g.Bilger and g.
 Stansbury) was a resident and artist in Olathe, Kansas from 1941 until 1999.
-She taught art at the Kansas State School For the Deaf for 25 years.
+She taught art at the Kansas School for the Deaf for 25 years.
 In addition to meeting her requirements as a teacher, she studied art with the following; Dong Kingman, Don Stone, Eliot O’Hara, Frank Szaaz, Richard Yip, Zalton Szabo, Tony Van Hasselt, and Asertio Pascolini.
 She traveled the world extensively and sketched in such places as Europe and Mexico as well as throughout the USA and Hawaii.